 Right next to DC’s gleaming convention center sits the equally awe-inspiring Marriott Marquis.
 Stop in at the hotel’s high-tech sports bar, High Velocity, after a day of sightseeing.
 The sports bar features 40 flatscreen TVs, free Wi-Fi, surfboard-shaped tables and, perhaps most importantly, nearly 50 beers on tap.

 Downtown DC’s National Museum of Women in the Arts is the world’s only major museum solely dedicated to recognizing women’s creative contributions to the art world.
 The museum houses an impressive collection, including works by Frida Kahlo, Mary Cassatt and Sarah Bernhardt.
 The museum also hosts ongoing female-focused programming and lectures related to the gallery’s latest exhibition.
-Click here to see scheduled events.
-Plus, NMWA is home to a particularly impressive gift shop.
+Make sure to check out all of NMWA's events and the particularly impressive gift shop.

 POV Rooftop Lounge & Terrace in the swanky W Hotel features indoor and outdoor seating, making it a year-round option for an evening appertif.
 The lounge is not only popular for its DC-themed cool vibe (look for the wall made of “red tape” in a nod to DC’s sometimes bureaucratic ways) and creative cocktails, but for its absolutely spectacular view of the White House.
 The terrace overlooks 1600 Pennsylvania Avenue (it’s so close, you can see the Secret Service posted on the White House roof), giving this popular bar extra cred.
 If you’re lucky, you’ll be there when the president’s Marine One helicopter lands on the White House lawn.